 Sex, Jesus, and the Conversation the Church Forgot is an incredible, biblically based book on sexuality.
 Mo shares her sexual testimony and the struggles she’s experienced with virginity, porn, lust, promiscuity, and sex in marriage.
 The church rarely speaks about sex and when we do, it’s addressed vaguely and pushed to the side as something dirty and disgusting.
 Yet, the world is obsessed with sex.
 Instead of learning about sex from the Bible, young Christians are learning about it from the world.
 In order to be free from the sexual challenges we go through, we need to get back to a biblically based foundation for our sexuality.
 Sex, Jesus, and the Conversation the Church Forgot is an excellent starting point in your journey to understanding true biblical sexuality.

-Similarly, Gay Girl, Good God addresses broken sexuality.
+Gay Girl, Good God is another Christian book that addresses broken sexuality.
 Jackie Hill Perry explains how coming to Christ challenged everything she knew and claimed as her identity.
 It is a beautiful and honest look at what it’s like for a gay woman to come to Christ and receive the gospel.
 God met her where she was and began the process of justification in her heart, making her more like him.
 I recommend this book because I think every Christian woman needs to know how to empathize with people of all walks of life.
 I don’t understand what it’s like to be gay but reading this book provided me with much needed insight.

 Boundaries: When to Say Yes, How to Say No To Take Control of Your Life – Dr. Henry Cloud and Dr. John Townsend